akyuus/uminekotes/episode-5-notes.md

     > Why such a specific amount of time?
 Some murder is going to happen and an alibi needs to be secured?

+    > Wait... this is more justification for Krauss being behind everything.
+He's trying to give Natsuhi alibis so she can avoid suspicion!

     > It's been established that this is Lambda's piece.
 Erika started off the chapter by claiming that Natsuhi was the culprit.
 That might have been an incorrect claim, and Lambda's moves here are securing Natsuhi's innocence.

 -   Rokkenjima has been cut off from the outside world, and the closed circle has been completed. **The authority of the detective piece is totally guaranteed**.